publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch47/schII/m__us_usc_t12_s4741.md

 >             The capital investment received by an eligible institution under the Program shall be evidenced by preferred stock or other financial instrument that—

+>                 “(i)

->                 “(i) includes, as a term and condition, that the capital investment will—         “(I) be repaid not later than the end of the 10-year period beginning on the date of the capital investment under the Program; or
+>                  includes, as a term and condition, that the capital investment will—

+>                          “(I) be repaid not later than the end of the 10-year period beginning on the date of the capital investment under the Program; or

 >                          “(II) at the end of such 10-year period, be subject to such additional terms as the Secretary shall prescribe, which shall include a requirement that the stock or instrument shall carry the highest dividend or interest rate payable; and

+>                 “(ii)

->                 “(ii) provides that the term and condition described under clause (i) shall not apply if the application of that term and condition would adversely affect the capital treatment of the stock or financial instrument under current or successor applicable capital provisions compared to a capital instrument with identical terms other than the term and condition described under clause (i).         “(I) Requirements on financial instruments issued by a community development financial institution loan fund.—Any equity equivalent capital issued to the Treasury by a community development loan fund receiving a capital investment under the Program shall provide that the rate at which interest is payable shall be 2 percent per annum for 8 years.
+>                  provides that the term and condition described under clause (i) shall not apply if the application of that term and condition would adversely affect the capital treatment of the stock or financial instrument under current or successor applicable capital provisions compared to a capital instrument with identical terms other than the term and condition described under clause (i).

+>                          “(I) __Requirements on financial instruments issued by a community development financial institution loan fund.—__

+>                     Any equity equivalent capital issued to the Treasury by a community development loan fund receiving a capital investment under the Program shall provide that the rate at which interest is payable shall be 2 percent per annum for 8 years.
 After 8 years, the rate at which interest is payable shall be 9 percent.

 >         “(6) __Additional incentives to repay.—__